This article is clinically reviewed by Adam Kostiw, Hons. BA Psych., MDiv., RP.

 For A Lifelong Recovery, You Need Focus on Concurrent Disorders

 Although some rehab centres call this therapy, it just becomes “case management” with very little emphasis on the mental health aspect of the therapy.
 If someone comes in struggling with alcohol addiction or substance abuse like drugs, fuelled by 20 years of anxiety and other trauma, how much will truly be accomplished in 1 session a week?

 Treating concurrent disorders along the addiction itself is vital for the long-lasting recovery.
 You need to get a structured and comprehensive addiction treatment with renowned experts on concurrent disorders.

-3 Therapy sessions per week with a Master’s level Registered Therapist along with 3 Family Therapy Sessions over the course of 30 days.
+3 Therapy sessions per week (for a total of 12 hours per month) with a Master’s level Registered Therapist along with 3 Hours of Family Therapy over the course of 30 days.

 In addition, Trafalgar Addiction Treatment Centres ensures every residential client has a psychiatric consult during the first week of treatment and the necessary follow-up.

 The emphasis is put on the concurrent disorders and Trafalgar aims to treat the whole person, not just the addiction for a long-lasting recovery.

 Aftercare support is a very crucial component as well.
 Some programs’ aftercare consists of access to a weekly meeting for a limited period (i.e. 12 weeks).
 Others offer aftercare available on a perpetual basis.

 Some rehab centres, like Trafalgar Addiction Treatment Centres, offers:

 - Ongoing individual weekly counselling at no additional cost for 2 months